Utah Sports Betting & Online Gambling: What's Legal in 2026?

 Stake.us

 The best option for Utah residents who want a genuine "Vegas" experience online.
-Stake.us offers live dealer Blackjack and Roulette, games that are otherwise impossible to find legally in the state.
+Stake.us offers live dealer Blackjack and Roulette, games otherwise impossible to find legally in the state.
 Instant crypto redemptions are a major plus for players who want fast, frictionless payouts.
-The platform's sweepstakes model keeps it on the right side of Utah's gambling laws as currently written.
+Utah isn't on Stake's published restricted-state list, so the platform currently accepts Utah players, though its sweepstakes model no longer has the clean legal cover it once did under Utah law.

 Fliff

-A "Social Sportsbook" that operates under sweepstakes laws.
-Fliff looks and feels exactly like a sportsbook app, moneyline, spreads, totals, but uses "Fliff Cash" instead of real dollars.
-For Utah sports fans who want to engage with the Utah Jazz, Real Salt Lake, or the Utah Hockey Club in a betting-style format, Fliff is the closest legal equivalent to a sportsbook app available in the state.
+A "Social Sportsbook" that operates under sweepstakes rules.
+Fliff looks and feels like a sportsbook app (moneyline, spreads, totals) but runs on "Fliff Cash" instead of real dollars.
+Utah sports fans who want to engage with the Utah Jazz, Real Salt Lake, or the Utah Hockey Club in a betting-style format will find Fliff the closest legal-style equivalent to a sportsbook app currently available in the state.
+Utah isn't on Fliff's excluded-state list either, though the same HB 243 exposure applies.

 High 5 Casino

-A highly polished mobile app that runs flawlessly on both iOS and Android.
-High 5 Casino is great for casual play, offering a generous supply of free daily coins and a wide library of slot titles.
-It is one of the most user-friendly sweepstakes platforms available to Utah residents.
+A polished mobile app that runs cleanly on iOS and Android.
+High 5 is great for casual play, with a steady supply of free daily coins and a wide slot library.
+It's the most explicitly confirmed of the group: High 5's own state-availability page (updated June 2026) lists Utah as active for both its Classic and Social Casino products.

 Global Poker

 The only practical way to play online poker in Utah.
-Global Poker operates under the sweepstakes model, allowing players to compete in Texas Hold'em and Omaha tournaments using Sweeps Coins that are redeemable for cash prizes.
-Since Utah's gambling laws do not distinguish between games of skill and games of chance, treating all wagering as illegal, Global Poker's sweepstakes structure is the only compliant path to legal online poker in the state.
+Global Poker runs the sweepstakes model, letting players compete in Texas Hold'em and Omaha using Sweeps Coins redeemable for cash prizes.
+Utah isn't named in Global Poker's Excluded Territory list or its narrower Promotional Play restrictions, so it remains the most accessible path to legal-style online poker in the state, current legal uncertainty notwithstanding.

 Daily Fantasy Sports (DFS) in Utah: A Legal Gray Area